pvongvilay/module-1-challenge/README.md

 ## Usage

-This is the deployed wepage of the site.
+This is the deployed webpage of the site.